otterscan/otterscan-book/src/install/erigon.md

 erigon --http.api "eth,erigon,ots[,<other-namespaces>]" [<other CLI arguments...>]
 ```

-> `ots` stands for Otterscan and it is the JSON-RPC namespace we use for our own custom APIs.
+> `ots` stands for Otterscan, and it is the JSON-RPC namespace we use for our own custom APIs.

 ## Enable CORS